quinn-p-mchugh/personal-website/blog/2022-12-03-creating-a-public-library.md

 ---
 title: Creating an online library for curating and sharing resources with others in your life
 authors: qmchugh
-tags: [Personal Knowledge Managemement, Knowledge Sharing, Learn in Public]
+tags: [Personal Knowledge Management, Knowledge Sharing, Learn in Public]
 ---

 ## Objective